k8snetworkplumbingwg/multus-cni/README.md

 sriov-vlanid-l2enable-conf   2m

 ```

 ### Configuring Multus to use the kubeconfig

 1. Create a Mutlus CNI configuration file on each Kubernetes node.
 This file should be created in: /etc/cni/net.d/multus-cni.conf with the content shown below.
 Use only the absolute path to point to the kubeconfig file (as it may change depending upon your cluster env).
-We are assuming all CNI plugin binaries are default location (`\opt\cni\bin dir`)
+We are assuming all CNI plugin binaries are default location (`/opt/cni/bin dir`)

 ```
 {
     "name": "node-cni-network",